ShlokBharadwaj/picster/README.md

 ## Live Demo

-You can view the live demo of Picster [here](https://picster-web.netlify.app/).
+You can view the live demo of picster [here](https://picster-web.netlify.app/).

 ## Screenshot